guildai/guild.ai/pages/docs/guides/create-object-detector.md

 guild run evaluate --no-gpus
 ```

-Evaluating a model without GPU accleration can take a long time on
+Evaluating a model without GPU acceleration can take a long time on
 large datasets.
 To reduce the evaluation time, try setting
 `eval-examples` to a number less than 1000.
 For example: